 UNITED STATES CAPITOL POLICE

 Notes to the Financial Statements

-For the Years Ended September 30, 2018 and 2017
+For the Fiscal Years Ended September 30, 2019 and 2018

-NOTE 11.
+NOTE 12.
 WORKER'S COMPENSATION

 The Federal Employee Compensation Act (FECA) provides income and medical cost protection to covered federal employees injured on the job, employees who have incurred a work-related occupational disease, and beneficiaries of employees whose death is attributable to a job-related injury or occupational disease.
 Claims incurred for benefits for USCP employees under FECA are administered by the Department of Labor (DOL) and are paid, ultimately by USCP.
-As of September 30, 2018 and 2017, an intragovernmental liability of \$4,734,556 and \$4,796,281, respectively, exists for amounts paid by DOL on behalf of USCP to agency employees who had filed worker's compensation claims.
+As of September 30, 2019 and 2018, an intragovernmental liability of \$4,836,941 and \$4,734,556, respectively, exists for amounts paid by DOL on behalf of USCP to agency employees who had filed worker's compensation claims.
 This amount is reimbursable to DOL.

 The actuarial FECA liability represents an estimate of future worker's compensation (FWC) benefits to be paid for death, disability, medical, and miscellaneous cases.
 The liability is computed using a formula provided by DOL annually based on a method that utilizes historical benefits payment patterns related to a specific incurred period to predict the ultimate payments related to that period.
 The projected annual benefits are discounted to present value using OMB's economic assumptions for ten-year Treasury notes and bonds.
 To provide more specifically for effects of inflation on liability for FWC benefits, wage inflation factors (Consumer Price Index-Medical) are applied to the calculation of projected future benefits.
 These factors are also used to adjust historical payments so benefits are stated in current-year constant dollars.
-The USCP recorded an estimated liability for claims incurred but not reported of \$52,045,313 and \$50,138,651 as of September 30, 2018 and 2017 respectively, which is expected to be paid in future periods.
+The USCP recorded an estimated liability for claims incurred but not reported of \$53,182,374 and \$52,045,313 as of September 30, 2019 and 2018 respectively, which is expected to be paid in future periods.

-NOTE 12.
+NOTE 13.
 IMPUTED FINANCING FROM COSTS ABSORBED BY OTHERS

 The USCP occupies space within various buildings and on the grounds of the Capitol Hill campus that is leased or owned by the Architect of the Capitol (AOC), including the Fairchild Building.
-In addition, the USCP occupies space at the Federal Law Enforcement Training Center (FLETC), which is owned by the Department of Homeland Security (DHS), including the Practical Applications Center (PAC).
+In addition, the USCP occupies space at the Federal Law Enforcement Training Center (FLETC), which is owned by the Department of Homeland Security (DHS).
 The USCP is not required to reimburse either the AOC or DHS for the costs they incur to provide such space.

 Additionally, the USCP calculates the value of estimated future employee benefits to be paid by OPM.
-In accordance with SPPAS No. 4, Managerial Cost Accounting Standards and Concepts, USCP recognizes the following identified costs paid on its behalf by other agencies as expenses to USCP as of September 30:
+In accordance with SFFAS No. 4, Managerial Cost Accounting Standards and Concepts, USCP recognizes the following identified costs paid on its behalf by other agencies as expenses to USCP as of September 30:

-Imputed Cost Agency 2018 2017 USCP Occupied Buildings and Grounds Architect of the Capitol \$17,841,475 \$17,660,493 FLETC & Practical Applications Center Department of Homeland Security \$13,324,711 8,107,173 Future Benefits Payments Office of Personnel Management \$24,859,326 13,411,023 \$56,025,542 \$39,178,689
+Imputed Cost Agency 2019 2018 USCP Occupied Buildings and Grounds Architect of the Capitol \$18,217,014 \$17,841,475 FLETC & Practical Applications Center Department of Homeland Security 6,092,906 13,324,741 Future Benefits Payments Office of Personnel Management 27,931,239 24,859,326 \$52,241,159 \$56,025,542

 UNITED STATES CAPITOL POLICE

 Notes to the Financial Statements

-For the Years Ended September 30, 2018 and 2017
+For the Fiscal Years Ended September 30, 2019 and 2018

-NOTE 13.
+NOTE 14.
 UNDELIVERED ORDERS

 Undelivered orders represent appropriations obligated for goods or services ordered but not yet received.
 These include unpaid and advanced amounts recorded in the fiscal period just ended, upward adjustments of unpaid and prepaid undelivered orders originally recorded in a prior fiscal year, and recoveries resulting from downward adjustments of undelivered orders originally recorded in a prior fiscal year.
-The USCP has identified the following amount of budgetary resources obligated for undelivered orders as of September 30, 2018 and 2017:
+The USCP has identified the following amount of budgetary resources obligated for undelivered orders as of September 30: